neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-before-fop.md

 You and your co will want to cover this list with each other before you talk to your FOPpers.
 Plan out when you will talk about certain issues, and who will talk in each situation.
 From the very first night, the manner in which you talk about such issues as hygiene and minimum impact will set the tone for the rest of your trip.
 Many of these topics are addressed throughout the handbook.

+Remember- Everything Matters.
+Nothing Matters.

+The first 24 hours can be busy, so don't feel like you have to cover everything in this amount of time.
+Do what you can and do the most important things.
+SLEEP (and fun are essential, so make sure those things happen in the first 24 hours as well.

 #### On Campus

 - Medical concerns: Find out if anyone's medical history has changed or if they're taking any medication during the trip.
 Ask your FOPpers how they are feeling physically that day.
+(This should happen before leaving campus--- you could meet with FOPpers individually while the group is separating group gear and making GORP.)
 - The route: Get them psyched to hike (and to listen to your long, boring talk to follow); some may still feel a little tentative.
 Hand out copies of the map if you've got them.
 - Effective packing: Men should organize weight toward the upper middle of the back, while women should concentrate weight toward the hips.
 - Clothing and equipment: Have the FOPpers take everything out of their packs, or perhaps demonstrate with a volunteer how to prioritize packing so that raingear and water are always accessible, etc. At the same time, you can make sure everyone has everything they need so there will be no last-minute surprises.